jimmyjam100/cs3013Public/project-4/README.txt

 - User input may be a max of 99 characters per request for instructions (this will fail silently)
 - If EOF (End Of File) is detected while obtaining input, the program will finish running.
+- Our memory manager will refuse to swap out a page table that belongs to the PID that has issued the current instruction.
+  It will instead swap out the next page.
+There should only be one page table in use at a time.

 === Tests ===